derstolz/saltstack-monitor/README.md

 # saltstack-monitor
-A bounde of scripts based on the SaltStack automation software which can help to monitor your minion(s) activity.

 This project is based on the saltstack automation framework.
 See https://www.saltstack.com/ for more info.

 Saltstack WebMonitor is used for the two purposes: